BUEC500C1/news-analyzer-whunt1965/README.md

     - Sentiment Analysis: 18.217.67.70:8080/nlp/sentiment/"some test text here"
     - Entity Analysis: 18.217.67.70:8080/nlp/entity/"some test text here about Lebron James"
     - Entity-Sentiment Analysis: 18.217.67.70:8080/nlp/entitysentiment/"some test text here about Lebron James.
 I do like Lebron James"
-    - Content Classification 18.217.67.70:8080/nlp/classifycontent/"some test text here which needs to be atleast 20 words.
-I hate Notre Dame.
-But I love Alabama and I feel very strongly about the Georgia Bulldogs.
+    - Content Classification (note: query text must be atleast 20 words) 18.217.67.70:8080/nlp/classifycontent/"I hate Notre Dame football.
+But I love the Alabama Crimson Tide and I feel very strongly about the Georgia Bulldogs.
 That is all I want to say"

 ## Links to Component and API Documentation: